Death by burning: The tale of the murderous midwife

 The English story is derived from a pamphlet published in 1673.

 Pouring molten metal down the throat or ears

-Molten gold poured down the throat
+Molten metal poured down the throat

 In 88 BC, Mithridates VI of Pontus captured the Roman general Manius Aquillius, and executed him by pouring molten gold down his throat.
 A popular but unsubstantiated rumor also had the Parthians executing the famously greedy Roman general Marcus Licinius Crassus in this manner in 53 BC.

+A law of Constantine the Great ordered that slaves who betrayed their mistress's confidential remarks should have molten lead poured down their throats.